This is a VME card that may be used to receive and recover the RF

 It will also be required to regenerate the bunch and turn clocks to drive the BST-Master and the

 Whilst this board is targeting a specific application at CERN, this

-distributed via the TTC network.
-The RF will be directly sourced from
+The RF signal will be sourced directly from

 extracted and directly encoded into packets and then broadcast on a

 This VME card receives packets that contain FTWs and IQ setpoints from the

 LLRF system.
 Then, using a FPGA with an assortment of analog components,

 this design is able to recover the original RF signal.